Meditation for May 16th

 Business Savvy Versus Spiritual Growth

-I, being in the world of self-help, have noticed a fine line between books about how to be happier in a spiritual kinda-way and being happy in a moneymaking kind of way.
-We have our Eckhart Tolles and then we have our Tim Ferrisses.
-Both of these men are putting out podcasts, writing books and blogs and both claims to be helping you achieve happiness.
+In the world of self-help, I have noticed a fine line between books about how to be happier in a spiritual way and books about how to be happier in a money-making way.
+We have our Eckhart Tolle, and then we have our Tim Ferriss.
+Both of these men are putting out podcasts, writing books, and blogging, and both claim to help you achieve happiness.

 Finding ways to help you find peace and happiness is the true path for all.
 There are many different paths.
-There are religions, spiritual mix-and-match and secular philosophies that help locate a more serene lifestyle.
-All of these movements are about love, compassion and being of service to your fellow man.
+There are religions, spiritual mix-and-match, and secular philosophies that help locate a more serene lifestyle.
+All of these movements are about love, compassion, and service to your fellow man.

-The financial life-hack self-help movement is how to cheat at life, or how to get your own self ahead.
-A lot of these books borrow heavily from the spiritual self-help books, but the aim isn’t true happiness but financial gain.
+The financial life-hack self-help movement teaches how to cheat at life or get yourself ahead.
+Many of these books borrow heavily from spiritual self-help books, but the aim isn’t true happiness but financial gain.
 It’s a lot of how to make a lot of money with little to no work.

-Tim Ferris is selling you these four-hour workweek books and seminars that promise you this little work for a lot of gain.
-The problem is he was already ahead in the financial world by being born rich and investing well.
-He makes most of his money on his investments in Facebook, Evernote, TaskRabbit and Uber.
-Of course he can have a four-hour workweek.
+Tim Ferriss sells you these four-hour workweek books and seminars that promise little work for much gain.
+The problem is that he was already ahead in the financial world by being born rich and investing well.
+He makes most of his money from his investments in Facebook, Evernote, TaskRabbit, and Uber.
+Of course, he can have a four-hour workweek.

 He reminds me of a young Donald Trump.

-People like Tim Ferris come at us like they are also spiritual gurus who have found enlightenment and want to share it with you – for a fee.
+People like Tim Ferriss come at us like they are also spiritual gurus who have found enlightenment and want to share it with you, for a fee.
 These are false prophets.
 These people are taking advantage of your laziness and need for instant gratification.
-The goal is so far away, but this guy just does whatever he pleases and gets what he wants when he wants it, so why can’t you.
+The goal is so far away, but this guy does whatever he pleases and gets what he wants when he wants it, so why can’t you?

-This is like the owner of Whole Foods.
+This is like the founder of Whole Foods.
 Instead of fighting hippies, he started a business taking money from them.
+Now it’s owned by one of the richest men alive, making hippies into capitalists.

 Prayer